RHC-CIT-128-SP22/project-eiwata/README.md

 About the Author:

 Howard Phillips Lovecraft was an early 20th century horror writer.
+His childhood began with his father getting committed to a psychiatric hospital after a mental breakdown.
+He died soon after which led to his monther's depression and moving in with his maternal family.
+His grandfather Whipple Van Buren Phillips took on the role as his father figure and became the person Lovecraft felt closest to in his family.
+He exposed Lovecraft to literature and told him horror stories that he made up for his grandson's amusement.
+His grandfather's death however, came shortly before Lovecraft entered high school and left an emotional wound to Lovecraft that he never completely recovered from.
+He started having suicidal tendencies with nightmares with long nights of insomnia.

+He never finished school due to the severity of his mental breakdowns.
+He was a progidy though and spent much of his time as a recluse just reading books.
 At the time, his works were published in _Weird Tales_ magazines and did not receive the amount of recognition that they do today.
 Nowadays, he is accredited as being the father of cosmic horror a.k.a. lovecraftian horror and known to have been one of the most influencial figures in the literary community for the horror genre.

 Cosmic horror can be described as fear of the unknown or the unimaginable.
 Often times, the root of fear in cosmic horror is of such a grand/cosmic scale that the mere revelation of their existence is enough to drive people into insanity.
-Furthermore, many of the creatures in the Cthulhu mythos are actually thought to extend beyond such binary notions as good or evil but rather exist just as their own separate entities apart from mankind.
+Furthermore, many of the creatures in the Cthulhu Mythos are actually thought to extend beyond such binary notions as good or evil but rather exist just as their own separate entities apart from mankind.
 This idea serves as the base to support his philosophy which involves reflecting upon the vastness of the universe and realising the insignificance of humanity in comparison.

 Pop Culture Examples of Lovecraftian Themes:
  * The Thing (1982)